 - Hazard Awareness Notice

 The council will generally charge to cover our costs for serving notices.
 Ignoring notices or orders can lead to prosecution and other penalties.
-We can also carry out work in default and recover the costs.
+If the work is not done we can arrange for contractors to do the work in default and recover our costs.

-If we have served an Improvement Notice or taken emergency action, Assured Shorthold tenants cannot be evicted for 6 months, as protection from retaliatory eviction.
+If we have served an Improvement Notice or taken emergency action, Assured Shorthold tenants cannot be evicted for six months, as protection from retaliatory eviction.